aeNorun/project-shittim/HP_issues.md

 ### Solution
 THe solution is simply short the 2 pins to trick the bios firmware into thinking that theres a fan connected in the hddfan slot.
+Make sure the shorting solution to not touch the other cables.
+It will not work.